 Gloria Petyarre, Bush Medicine

 Jessie Petyarre Hunter, Awelye (A-wool-ya)

 See, Gloria Petyarre's Bush Medicine' and Barbara Weir ‘s ‘Grass Seed' appear swirling in the wind.

 Eunice Napangadi, Bush Banana

 Lorna Fencer Napurrula, Bush Potato

-Looking at it again, the few visitors to Art Forum who have likened these dot paintings to Batik, they may have a point.
-Aesthetically, we can certainly draw parallels though in truth, as far as I know, there is no formal link between Aboriginal art and Batik.
+Looking at it again, the few visitors to Art Forum who have likened these dot paintings to Batik may have a point.
+Aesthetically, we can certainly draw parallels, though in truth, as far as I know, there is no formal link between Aboriginal art and Batik.
 That is the wonderful thing about how art and how it connects cultures and civilisations -- artists have always painted from their observations of nature and things around them.

 These remarks made me take a closer look at my own collection of Peranakan style Batik.
 These are from Pekalongan in the northern coast of Java.
 These designs were made especially for the Peranakan community.
 The dots in the Batik form the background to the main motif of flora and fauna and insects in the examples above, whereas dots in Aboriginal art are the main motif.

 There are lots to talk about.
 For those who are interested, come visit me in the gallery and we can discuss further.